joachims97/letterboxd-wrapped/README.md

 4. Visit `http://localhost:3000`, enter a Letterboxd username, and generate their report.

+### Deploying to Vercel

+The repo includes a `vercel.json` that maps `/api/*` requests to the Express server and serves the `/public` folder statically.
+After setting the `TMDB_API_KEY` environment variable in Vercel, simply import the repo and deploy—no custom build commands required.

 ### Notes

 - The scraper respects pagination limits; adjust `maxFilms` / `maxWatchlist` via query params if needed.